TylerBerzzz/TylerBerzzz/README.md

 📕 Graduated Cornell MBA in 2023

-[Maker award](https://www.youtube.com/watch?v=vfyJe9bwWck) Awarded to the student who has shown the most innovation in their design process utilizing the Makerlab
+Recipient of the [Maker award](https://www.youtube.com/watch?v=vfyJe9bwWck) for showing the most innovation in the design process utilizing the Makerlab

 ### !!!
 Looking for Product Management roles